Easy Peasy Protein Powder Recipe

 Using the NutriBullet, I attach the milling blade assembly to combine all ingredients together for half a minute (clockwise twist) and then pulse blend (short presses on top) until all the chunks become powder.
 Remove the milling blade and add smoothie liquid ingredients (fruit, liquid, ice) before screwing on the extractor blade.
 (If you only have the extractor blade, that’s fine too.)
 Shake well and blend until smooth.
 Makes one serving.

 Keep it Healthy and Tasty

-Preliminary studies show that heart disease, diabetes, breast cancer, prostate cancer, and colon cancer.
+Preliminary studies show that flaxseed may help fight heart disease, diabetes, breast cancer, prostate cancer, and colon cancer.
 Although flaxseed contains all sorts of healthy components, it owes its primary healthy reputation to three of them:

 - Omega-3 essential fatty acids, “good” fats that have been shown to have heart-healthy effects.
 Each tablespoon of ground flaxseed contains about 1.8 grams of plant omega-3s.